 Database management systems are widely used in businesses, educational institutions and other organizations to manage the information critical to their operations.
 Today online databases are used on the world wide web to make information available to millions of web users at the click of a mouse.
 Examples include online stores, government information sites, and the personal information stored by your school, employer or university.

 There are lots of web sites that give basic information about relational databases.
 Here are a few:

 Wikipedia's article on relational databases.

 How Stuff Works: What are relational databases?

 Of course, a Google or YouTube search for Relational Databases will yield hundreds of sources for learning more about this topic.

-Nearly everyone has had experience putting together a list of some kind—an phone list of classmates, a club member address list, or a customer list.
+Nearly everyone has had experience putting together a list of some kind—an phone list of classmates, a customer list, or a catalog of their rock collection.
 Efficient record keeping is fundamental to operating any successful organization.
 Often such lists might take the form of a simple table, especially for smaller groups.
 Consider the following list of employees for a fictional company, Acme Co.

 |Acme Co.
 Personnel|